The secret of noctilucent clouds is close to being solved: MIPT finds possible sources of moisture at the edge of space

 Noctilucent clouds

-One hypothesis suggests that in summer in the mid-latitudes, ascending air currents lift moisture from a height of 25–30 km to the level of the mesopause, where at a temperature of −120 °C, the vapor turns into ice crystals.
+One hypothesis suggests that in summer in mid-latitudes, ascending air currents raise moisture from a height of 25–30 km to the level of the mesopause, where, at a temperature of −120 °C, the vapor turns into ice crystals.
 Another hypothesis — the so-called "solar rain" — suggests that water vapor is formed by the interaction of solar hydrogen atoms with oxygen in the atmosphere.
-The version about the role of methane is also being considered, which can rise to the upper layers of the atmosphere and, interacting with cosmic dust, form ice particles.
+The version about the role of methane is also being considered, which can rise into the upper layers of the atmosphere and, interacting with cosmic dust, form ice particles.

-Scientists emphasize the importance of studying noctilucent clouds: they help to better understand the processes in the upper atmosphere of the Earth and the influence of external factors — from climate to space.
-The discovery of Russian specialists allows us to get closer to answering one of the long-standing mysteries of the science of the Earth's atmosphere.
+Scientists emphasize the importance of studying noctilucent clouds: they help to better understand the processes in the Earth's upper atmosphere and the influence of external factors — from climate to space.
+The discovery of Russian specialists allows us to get closer to answering one of the long-standing mysteries of atmospheric science.

 Read more materials on the topic: